Borel Complexity and the Schr\"oder-Bernstein Property

-In this section, we define various Schr\"{o}der-Bernstein properties of sentences $\Phi \in \mathcal{L}_{\omega_1 \omega}$.
+In this section, we define various Schr\"{o}der--Bernstein properties of sentences $\Phi \in \mathcal{L}_{\omega_1 \omega}$.
 In the next section, we apply the thickness machinery to show that these properties imply a bound on the complexity of countable models of $\Phi$, assuming large cardinals.
-The major example we have in mind for this is that of torsion-free abelian groups, as discussed in \cite{TFAGWShelah}.

-Say that a complete first order theory $T$ has the Schr\"{o}der-Bernstein property in the class of all models if whenever $M, N \models T$ are elementarily bi-embeddable, then they are isomorphic.
-This notion was originally introduced by Nurmagambetov \cite{Nurm1}, \cite{Nurm2} (without the phrase ``in the class of all models"), and further studied by Goodrick in several papers, including his thesis \cite{Goodrick2}, wherein he proves that if $T$ has the Schr\"{o}der-Bernstein property that $T$ is classifiable of depth 1, i.e. $I(T, \aleph_\alpha) \leq |\alpha+\omega|^{2^{\aleph_0}}$ always.

-We are interested in studying this phenomenon in countable model theory.
-To do so, we deviate from the above set-up in two ways.
-First, we interested in Schr\"{o}der-Bernstein properties for countable structures (or generally for potential canonical Scott sentences).
-Second, it is convenient in applications to use the following notion of embedding.